THIS DAY IN SPORTS HISTORY

 April 6, 2015

-Duke University won the fifth men's basketball championship in program history with a 68-63 win over Wisconsin in Indianapolis, Ind.
-Duke's Tyus Jones scored a game-high 23 points, while Frank Kaminsky had 21 points and 12 rebounds for Wisconsin.
+Duke University won the fifth men’s basketball championship in program history with a 68-63 win over Wisconsin.
+Duke’s Tyus Jones scored a game-high 23 points, while Frank Kaminsky had 21 points and 12 rebounds for Wisconsin.

 April 6, 2009

-The University of North Carolina men's basketball team won its fifth NCAA tournament title with an 89-72 win over Michigan State in Detroit, Mich.
-North Carolina's Ty Lawson led all scorers with 21 points, while teammates Wayne Ellington (19), Tyler Hansbrough (18) and Ed Davis (11) also finished in double figures.
-Goran Suton led paced Michigan State with 17 points and 11 rebounds.
+The University of North Carolina men’s basketball team won its fifth NCAA tournament title with an 89-72 win over Michigan State in Detroit, Mich.
+North Carolina’s Ty Lawson led all scorers with 21 points.
+Wayne Ellington (19), Tyler Hansbrough (18) and Ed Davis (11) also finished in double figures for the Tar Heels.
+Goran Suton paced Michigan State with 17 points and 11 rebounds.

 April 6, 2004